Masters of Architecture Degree Program

 The architecture program is the central degree program in the School of Architecture.
 Two degrees are offered: a five year accelerated Master's of Architecture degree, which is a professional degree fully accredited by the National Architectural Accrediting Board (NAAB), and a four year Bachelor of Science in Architecture degree.
-The Master's program is actually a continuation of the undergraduate program, so the curriculum is essentially the same in both programs for the first four years, and traditional high school students are admitted directly into the architecture program.
+The Master's program is actually a continuation of the undergraduate program, so the curriculum is the same in both programs for the first four years, and traditional high school students are admitted directly into the architecture program.
 UDM is one of only 4 accredited schools of architecture in the state of Michigan, and the only one at a Jesuit or Mercy institution in all of North America.

-Completing the 4 year (non-professional) bachelor's degree is useful for those individuals wishing to obtain a foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment options in architecturally related areas.
-We offer the non-accredited Bachelor of Science in Architecture degree to students who have successfully completed the first four years of study, including one Co-op, but do not wish to pursue the Master of Architecture degree or were not accepted into the Master of Architecture degree program.
+Completing the 4 year (non-professional) bachelor's degree is useful for those individuals wishing to obtain a foundation in the field of architecture, as preparation for either continued education in a master's degree program or for employment options in architecturally related areas or other career paths.
+We offer the Bachelor of Science in Architecture degree to students who have successfully completed the first four years of study, including one Co-op, but do not wish to pursue the Master of Architecture degree, or were not accepted into the Master of Architecture level of the program.

 Curious to see more student

-Studying architecture prepares you for an exciting and rewarding profession, but our curriculum can also prepare you to be a designer in related fields and to be a very effective leader and creative problem solver.
-Studying architecture will give you great critical thinking skills that can translate to many potential careers, but if you stick with architecture you will be busy.
+Studying architecture prepares students for an exciting and rewarding profession, but our curriculum can also prepare them to be designers in related fields, and to be very effective leaders and creative problem solvers.
+Studying architecture gives students great critical thinking skills that can translate to many potential careers, but if you stick with architecture you will be busy.
 It has been estimated that by 2050 we will need to increase our building stock in the U.S. by at least 50%.
 The opportunities for a rich life-long career in architecture have never been brighter.

 Occupations with Increased Demand - Architecture and Engineering - Increase: 23%